McKinsey & Company: Significant consulting projects

 In the 1970s and 1980s, McKinsey helped European companies change their organizational structure to M-form (Multidivisional Form), which organizes the company into semi-autonomous divisions that function around a product, industry or customer, rather than a function or expertise.
 In the 1980s, AT&T reduced investments in cell towers due to McKinsey's prediction that there would only be 900,000 cell phone subscribers by 2000.
 According to The Firm this was "laughably off the mark" from the 109 million cellular subscribers by 2000.
 At the time cell phones were bulky and expensive.
+In 1999, McKinsey was hired by Sinochem to improve Sinochem's management and internal controls.
+This was the first time central state-owned enterprise of China had hired a foreign consulting firm.

 The firm helped the Dutch government facilitate a turnaround for Hoogovens, the world's largest steel company as of 2013, through a $1 billion bankruptcy bailout.
 It also implemented a turnaround for the city of Glasgow, which had problems with unemployment and crime.
 McKinsey created the corporate structure for NationsBank, when it was still a small company known as North Carolina National Bank.
 McKinsey was hired by General Motors to do a large-scale re-organization to help it compete with Japanese auto-makers.
 The book The Firm said it was an "unmitigated disaster" because McKinsey focused on corporate structure, whereas GM needed to compete with Japanese automakers through manufacturing process improvement.
 A McKinsey consultant said GM did not follow their advice.

 A 2002 article in BusinessWeek said that a series of bankruptcies of McKinsey clients, such as Swissair, Kmart, and Global Crossing, in the 1990s raised questions as to whether McKinsey was responsible or had a lapse in judgement.
 McKinsey recommended that Swissair avoid high operating costs in its home country by developing partnerships with airlines based in other regions.
 In order to attract partners, Swissair acquired more than $1 billion in shares of other airlines, many of which were failing.
-This led to huge losses and even bankruptcy for Swissair.
+This led to huge losses and bankruptcy for Swissair.